 1997/1998 were like any other years — the Jem & Universe guitar line continued to evolve and change.
 The white Jem 7WH and floral Jem 77FP remained popular favorites, but the yellow Jem was retired after many years.
 The 555 line was continued, but only with the white Jem 555.
 The big news in 1998 however, was the introduction of the new Universe 777P 7-string guitar, with its mirror pickguard, disappearing mother-of-pearl pyramid inlays and binding, and an abalone Light Without Heat symbol on the body.
 Also, the Jem 90HAM was introduced to commemorate the 90th Anniversary of Hoshino (the parent company of Ibanez), a limited edition Jem that sold out quickly.

-The Jem & Universe guitars have proven themselves over the past 10 years to be incredibly exciting and important rock guitars that will stand the test of time.
+The Jem & Universe guitars have proven themselves over the years to be incredibly exciting and important rock guitars that will stand the test of time.
 It is a classic in the making, redefining the rules of what a guitar can be and can do.
 They are guitars that upon their inception railed against any convention and in doing so, rewrote the rules and changed guitar history.
 Inspiring a number of Jem-dedicated websites and a fiercely loyal and supportive following, the Jems spawned dozens and perhaps hundreds of imitators, yet have always stood alone at the front of the pack as one of the most successful signature guitar lines ever.

 For more info, visit Ibanez or stop by your local authorized Ibanez dealer and check them out yourself.
 You’ll understand why it is called a Jem.